 #1 Where can I ride an electric bike?Treat an electric bike just the same as a normal bike.
 You can ride an electric assisted bike anywhere you can ride your regular bike.
-Be it on the road commuting to work or at your local trail center, electric bikes & regular bikes are governed the same.
+Be it on the road commuting to work or at your local trail centre, electric bikes & regular bikes are governed the same.

 #2 Do I need a license to ride an electric bike on the road?No not at all, again treat it the same as a regular bike.
 You will only ever need a license if you exceed the specified specification of EU law.
 Green Hybrid Bikes Adhere to EU Law, All our electric bikes can be used anywhere without the need for a license.

-#3 Does the electric bike recharge whilst I am pedaling?No it does not.
+#3 Does the electric bike recharge whilst I am pedal?No it does not.
 Some manufacturers do advertise that the bikes regenerate whilst braking or going down hill.
 To be honest this is mainly marketing talk, we looked into this a while back, you generally have to add resistance to generate extra energy, you also have to add weight to the bike for the regenerative components.
 The gains are minimal and not worth the extra cost / weight / resistance.

 #4 How long does it take to recharge the battery?All our electric bikes use lithium ion / Lead Acid battery packs.
 These packs recharge very quickly compared to others on the market.
 In general a 250Wh pack will take about 3.5 hours to recharge 100% from a flat (zero percent) battery.
 Interestingly the battery can be charged at any Standard UK plug point, does not need an special amp sockets, its Brilliant on the go, charge at home, work & any convenient place.